hirudadada/schematic/user_guide.md

 end
 ```

-## Starrocks migration convention
+## StarRocks migration convention

-Since sequel gem does not has starrock adaptation, the migration file would require you to provide raw sql.
+Since sequel gem does not has StarRocks adaptation, the migration file would require you to provide raw sql.
 But for details usage.

 ```sh
 rake db:create_migration[example_create_table]